angular/angular/aio/content/guide/glossary.md

 * The associated Angular directives are prefixed with `form`, such as `formControl`, `formGroup`, and `formControlName`.

 The alternative is a template-driven form.
 For an introduction and comparison of both forms approaches, see [Introduction to Angular Forms](guide/forms-overview).

+{@a resolver}

+## resolver

+A class that implements the [Resolve](api/router/Resolve "API reference") interface (or a function with the same signature as the [resolve() method](api/router/Resolve#resolve "API reference")) that you use to produce or retrieve data that is needed before navigation to a requested route can be completed.

+Resolvers run after all [route guards](#route-guard "Definition") for a route tree have been executed and have succeeded.

+See an example of using a [resolve guard](guide/router-tutorial-toh#resolve-guard "Routing techniques tutorial") to retrieve dynamic data.

+{@a route-guard}

+## route guard

+A method that controls navigation to a requested route in a routing application.
+Guards determine whether a route can be activated or deactivated, and whether a lazy-loaded module can be loaded.

+Learn more in the [Routing and Navigation](guide/router#preventing-unauthorized-access "Examples") guide.

 {@a router}
 {@a router-module}